kwcantrell/attention-all-microbes/README.md

 IMPORTANT: If installing on a server cluster, spawn an instance with a GPU before proceeding with environment setup.
 First create a new conda environment with unifrac

-`conda create --name aam -c conda-forge -c bioconda unifrac`
+`conda create --name aam -c conda-forge -c bioconda unifrac python=3.9 cython`

 `conda activate aam`